postmannen/steward/README.md

 With existing solutions there is often either a push or a pull kind of setup.

-In a push setup the commands to execute is pushed to the receiver, but if a command fails because for example a broken network link it is up to you as an administrator to detect those failures and retry them at a later time until it is executed successfully.
+In a push setup the commands to be executed is pushed to the receiver, but if a command fails because for example a broken network link it is up to you as an administrator to detect those failures and retry them at a later time until it is executed successfully.

 In a pull setup an agent is installed at the Edge unit, and the configuration or commands to execute locally are pulled from a central repository.
 With this kind of setup you can be pretty certain that sometime in the future the Edge unit will reach it's desired state, but you don't know when.
 And if you want to know the current state you will need to have some second service which gives you that.